Why a Gantt Chart is Effective for Project Management?

 Productive for Resource Management

-In reality, problems may occur if there exist overload resources, or the limited use of resources.
+In reality, problems may occur if there exist overloads of resources, or the limited use of resources.
 However, by using detailed-oriented Gantt charts, project managers can assign tasks more effectively across business resources such as budget, equipment and materials.
 In this case, managers are easy to measure the capacity of teams in different departments for a more accurate decision of the scope and budget.
 Besides, it could be also great to bring the good news of a low budget to your external business partners or sponsors.

 Good for Time Management